-(In the second half the Reds had again only ten men.
-Playing now with the slope in their favour, they at once began to press, and Bunting was obliged to concede a corner to clear the first shot. away, and transferred play to mufield, where it remained for some time.
-The game was fast, and at times exciting, but neither team seemed to be able to get anywhere near the vicinity of their opponents goal.
-At last Coalville got away, and soon reached the Reds' citadel, and after some warm with in frint of the goal Gibling put the ball into the net.
-Going on again.
-Gibling put in enother shot. which Picken fisted away.
+The the second half the Reds had again only ten men.
+Playing now with the slope in their favour, they at once began to press, and Bunting was obliged to concede a corner to clear the first shot.

+away, and transferred play to musield, where it remained for some time.
+The game was fast, and at times exciting, but reither team seemed to be able to get anywhere near the vicinity of their opponents goal.
+At last Coalville got away, and soon reached the Reds citadel, and after some warm with in front of the goal Gibling put the ball into the net, Going on again.
+Gibling put in another shot. which Picken fieted away.
 With two goals against them, the chance of the visitors winning now looked rather dim, but they struggled on manfully, and as any rate gave their opponents a good game.
-The whole combination of the forwards was spoiled by The the alsence of Tyler, and they could hardly be ex proted to keep their opponents ou" with a man short.
-However, they did not miss many chances, and at times found the Coalville defenders planty of work to do.
-For some time matters were very slow, the game laing almost devoid of interesting or exciting epseules.
-Eventually Coalville enlivened matters a the by making a strong attack on the Reds' goal.
-Picken jumped up, and firted out, one shot just as the ball was entering the goal at the corner, and a minute later he was called upon to saw another hos shot.
-Conjville however, still kept up the pressure, and McAlpin.
-Dexter, and Picken had their work fully cut out to prevent the home team from adding a third goal.
-Coulville kept their attack up right to the finish, but they did not succeed in adding any more goals, and the game ended: COALVILLE, two goals; YMCA., none.
-Teatus
+The whole combination of the forwards was specied by Tim the alsence of Tyler, and they could hardly be ex pected to keep their opponents out with a man short.
+However, they did not miss many chances, and at times found the Coalville defenders pointy of work to do.
+For some time matters were very slow, the game being almost devoid of interesting or exciting eposition.
+Eventually Coalville enlivened matters a ttle by making a strong attack on the Reds goal.
+Picken jumped up, and firted out, one shot just as the ball was entering the goal at the corner, and a minute later he was called upon to saw another hot shot.
+Conville however, still kept up the pressure, and McAlpin, Dexter, and Picken had their work fully out out to prevent the home team from adding a third goal.
+Coalville kept their attack up right to the finish, but they did not succeed in adding any more gais, and the game ended: (OALVILLE, two gais;